Develop5/PlaywrightAmazon/README.md

     yarn add @playwright/test

-And then create the "src/tests" folder in react-app/api_e2e
+And then create the "src/tests" folder in the main /api_e2e

 We are not going to use Cucumber for the API suite,therefore we will use tsconfig.json And we will use the playwright native html reporter instead of cucumber-html-reporter